import {NOTE} from './_util'

 reason.

-The context can be affixed using the bind()
+The context can be affixed using the bind() function.
+For instance:

 own = bear.own.bind(bear)